leeoesterreich/mDLC_Spatial_Analysis_2023/README.md

 # DISCLAIMER

-This rmarkdown is produced to reproduce the bioinformatics analysis in “Spatial molecular profiling of mixed invasive ductal-lobular breast cancers reveals heterogeneity in intrinsic molecular subtypes, oncogenic signatures, and mutations”.
+This rmarkdown is produced to reproduce the bioinformatics analysis in “Spatial molecular profiling of mixed invasive ductal and lobular breast cancers reveals heterogeneity in intrinsic molecular subtypes, oncogenic signatures, and mutations”.

 Run the script in sequential order.
 Make sure packages listed in the session info text file are installed.
 Changes in R and/or its package versions may result in changes in the expected output.